 Domestic vehicle manufacturers also want good performance and quiet operation, but many use ceramic-based friction materials that produce less visible dust.
 The dust is still there, but it's harder to see because the compounds are usually a lighter color.
 And dust from many ceramic-based friction materials is less "clingy" and doesn't form a heavy coating on alloy wheels.
 Consequently, the wheels stay cleaner longer.

 There's no way to eliminate brake dust entirely because all friction linings are designed to wear.
-If the pads didn't wear, they'd soon chew up the rotors - and pads are a lot cheaper to replace than rotors.
+If the pads did not wear, they would soon chew up the rotors, and pads are a lot cheaper to replace than rotors.

 Relatively soft nonasbestos organic (NAO) friction materials typically wear more than harder semi-metallic compounds.
 It's hard to generalize about the wear characteristics of ceramic-based compounds because there are so many.
 Wear varies depending on the formula the friction supplier chooses for a particular application.
 Different vehicles require different coefficients of friction, so formulas are often "application engineered" to deliver the best combination of stopping power, wear resistance, pedal feel and noise control.
-Most premium-quality ceramic-based linings will provide long life and wear less than an equivalent set of NAO pads on the same application.
+Most premium-quality ceramic-based linings as well as the latest generation of low-copper and copper-free brake pads will usually provide longer life, less wear and less dust than many OEM pads or NAO pads.

 Another way to reduce brake dust buildup on wheels is to install "dust shields" between the wheel and hub.
 Shields deflect dust away from the wheel so it can't stick and form an ugly coating.
 Shields are relatively inexpensive and easy to install.
 But some people have raised concerns about these products blocking or restricting air flow to the brakes.